rien333/numbersense-vae/thesis/README.md

 reconstructions.
-One notable shortcoming of FPL is that although the layers from VGG-19 represent important visual information, it is a known fact that the first few layers of deep CNNs only encode simple features such as edges and lines (i.e they support countours), which are only combined into more complex features deeper into the network (Liu et al.
+One notable shortcoming of FPL is that although the layers from VGG-19 represent important visual information, it is a known fact that the first few layers of deep CNNs only encode simple features such as edges and lines (i.e they support contours), which are only combined into more complex features deeper into the network (Liu et al.
-2017; FPL's authors Hou et al. 2017 note something similair).
+2017; FPL's authors Hou et al. 2017 note something similar).
 This means that the optimization objective is somewhat unambitious, in that it will never try to learn any other visual features (for examples, refer to Liu et al. 2017, Fig. 6.) aside from what the set of predefined layers <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/ddcb483302ed36a59286424aa5e0be17.svg?invert_in_darkmode" align=middle width=11.18724254999999pt height=22.465723500000017pt/>
 represents.
-Indeed, although countour reconstruction has greatly improved with FPL, the reconstruction of detail such as facial features shows less improvement.
+Indeed, although contour reconstruction has greatly improved with FPL, the reconstruction of detail such as facial features shows less improvement.
 Although Hou et al. (2017) show a successful application of FPL, they might have been unaware of this shortcoming due to using a more uniform dataset consisting only of centered faces.
 For a comparison between FPL and BCE-based reconstruction measures on the SOS